 On this episode of The Life Coach School, we take a look at the importance of discipline in different aspects of our lives and how by practicing it, we can achieve freedom.
-Tune in for a healthy dose of motivation as well as some game-changing tips to start building your willpower and achieve the freedom in your life that you deserve.
+Tune in for a healthy dose of motivation as well as some game-changing tips to start building your willpower and to achieve the freedom in your life that you deserve.
+This episode will blow your mind.

 Grab your copy of our new Wisdom From The Life Coach School Podcast book.
 It covers a decade worth of research, on life-changing topics from the podcast, distilled into only 200 pages.
 It’s the truest shortcut to self-development we have ever created!